Activities and information - Tegg's Nose Country Park

 Get rocking with some amazing geological facts along the Tegg's Nose Rocks Trail.
 The Tegg's Nose Rocks Trail is a circular walk around Tegg's Nose summit and quarries and is approximately 3.2 km / 2 miles long.
 The points of interest are numbered on the map on the back of the leaflet and on the trail by a marker post at each location.

 The Trail will take you about 1 hour to complete, unless you linger longer to ponder on some of the amazing facts behind the features in the landscape.
-You can pick up the trail leaflet in the Tegg's Nose Country Park visitors centre or download it - Tegg's Nose Rocks leaflet (PDF, 5.76MB).
+You can pick up the trail leaflet in the Tegg's Nose Country Park visitors centre or download it - Tegg's Nose Rocks leaflet (PDF, 1.57MB).

 For younger visitors to the park we have provided an alternative trail, using the same marker posts, for them to follow.
 Help 'Danny the Dragonfly' find the missing word on the 'Tegg's Nose Rocks!
 Letter Hunt'.
-The A4 letter hunt can be collected from the visitors centre.
+The A4 letter hunt can be collected from the visitors centre or you can downloaded it - Tegg's Nose Rocks!
+Letter Hunt (PDF, 771KB).

 Launched in 2013, this self guided trail around the summit of Tegg's Nose Country Park was part funded by the Geologists Association's 'Curry Fund'.
 The Curry Fund exists to support a variety of causes such as facilitating geological publications, including film, video and television productions, geological conservation.

 Tegg's Nose armchair walks